apache/aurora/docs/operations/configuration.md

 Most likely you'll run into limits with the number of update instances that can be processed per minute before you run into any other limits.
 So if your total work done per minute starts to exceed 2k instances, you may need to extend the update_affinity_reservation_hold_time.

+## Cluster Maintenance

+Aurora performs maintenance related task drains.
+One of the scheduler options that can control how often the scheduler polls for maintenance work can be controlled via,

+    -host_maintenance_polling_interval=1min

+## Enforcing SLA limitations

+Since tasks can specify their own `SLAPolicy`, the cluster needs to limit these SLA requirements.
+Too aggressive a requirement can permanently block any type of maintenance work (ex: OS/Kernel/Security upgrades) on a host and hold it hostage.

+An operator can control the limits for SLA requirements via these scheduler configuration options:

+    -max_sla_duration_secs=2hrs
+    -min_required_instances_for_sla_check=20

+_Note: These limits only apply for `CountSlaPolicy` and `PercentageSlaPolicy`._

+### Limiting Coordinator SLA

+With `CoordinatorSlaPolicy` the SLA calculation is off-loaded to an external HTTP service.
+Some relevant scheduler configuration options are,

+    -sla_coordinator_timeout=1min
+    -max_parallel_coordinated_maintenance=10

+Since handing off the SLA calculation to an external service can potentially block maintenance on hosts for an indefinite amount of time (either due to a mis-configured coordinator or due to a valid degraded service).
+In those situations the following metrics will be helpful to identify the offending tasks.

+    sla_coordinator_user_errors_*     (counter tracking number of times the coordinator for the task returned a bad response.)
+    sla_coordinator_errors_*          (counter tracking number of times the scheduler was not able to communicate with the coordinator of the task.) sla_coordinator_lock_starvation_* (counter tracking number of times the scheduler was not able to get the lock for the coordinator of the task.)